Hilbert's basis theorem for non-associative and hom-associative Ore extensions: Introduction

 In this paper, we prove a hom-associative version of Hilbert's basis theorem (\autoref{thm:hom-hilbert}), including as special cases both a non-associative version (\autoref{cor:non-hilbert}) and the classical associative Hilbert's basis theorem for Ore extensions (\autoref{re:assoc-hilbert}).
-In order to prove this, we develop hom-module theory and a notion of being hom-noetherian (\autoref{sec:hom-module-theory}).
-Whereas the hom-module theory requires no unit, the hom-associative Ore extensions in this article will all be assumed to be unital.
-We conclude with an example of a Weyl algebra over the octonions (\autoref{ex:weyl-octonions}) which we prove to be noetherian (\autoref{prop:octo-weyl-noetherian}), this as a consequence of our main theorem.
+In order to prove this, we develop hom-module theory and a notion of being hom-Noetherian (\autoref{sec:hom-module-theory}).
+Whereas the hom-module theory does not require a multiplicative idenity element, the hom-associative Ore extensions in this article are all assumed to be unital.
+We conclude with some examples of unital, non-associative and hom-associative Ore extensions which are Noetherian as a consequence of our main theorem.
 In more detail, the article is organized as follows:

 \autoref{sec:preliminaries} provides preliminaries from the theory of hom-associative algebras, and of unital, hom-associative Ore extensions as developed in~\cite{BRS18}.